John Vinycomb, Fictitious and Symbolic Creatures in Art 1909

-Somewhere around the age of 10-12, I had a remarkable dream that I have never forgotten and that strengthened not only the passion I already had for mermaids and water, but confirmed a powerful connection.
+Somewhere around the age of about nine or ten, I had a remarkable dream that I have never forgotten and that strengthened not only the passion I already had for mermaids and water, but confirmed a powerful connection.

 In the dream, I found myself standing by the shore of a calm sea lit by a full moon.
 Suddenly a strange little ball of glowing white light, somewhat like a will-o’-the-wisp, appeared before me and led me along the water’s edge.
 It moved out over the water and pulled me along until I started to wade out into the gentle waves to keep up with it.